Appropedia/docker-images/README.md

 Instrucctions for building and running the full local image.
 ------------------------------------------------------------

-  - Acquire a backup file with the full contents of the wiki.
+  - Acquire a backup file with the full contents of the from [here](https://dumps.appropedia.org/).

   - Build the image by running docker compose with the following command.
 Make sure to change the BACKUP_FILE build argument to the file you obtained in the previous step.